LonghornNeurotech/LHNT-Synposium/CONTRIBUTION.md

    - For past semesters, add summary pages in the `archives/` folder.
    - Each archive file should include session summaries, links to slides, recordings, and paper lists.

-3. **Resources:**
+3. **Miscellaneous Resources:**
-   - Supplementary materials that are not tied to a single event can be stored in the `resources/` directory.
+   - Supplementary materials that are not tied to a single event can be stored in the `misc_resources/` directory.
    - Organize by type (e.g., `papers/`, `slides/`).

 ---